Jessica

 4. Your assets and liability

-5. You may qualify for a bigger loan but its better not to go for a loan amount higher than you can afford.
-So, make a list of your assets and liabilities and check out How much you can afford.
-Apart from your assets, what matters is, how many accounts you have at the bank and how many you are likely to open for business purpose or personal considerations.
+5. You may qualify for a bigger loan but it's better not to go for a loan amount higher than your affordability.
+So, make a list of your assets and liabilities and check out how much you can afford.
+Apart from your assets, the number of bank accounts that you use for business/personal purpose, matters a lot.

 How's the interest rate?